nobody27/bio/README.md

 ### Bootstrap accordion

 The accordion was relatively simple to use.
 I had hoped to use the XKCD API to display a random cartoon each time the user opens the accordion, however I got bogged down by CORS errors, and different web tutorials didn't end up helping, so I just used embedded images.

+## Testing

+This site was tested with chrome and firefox, on narrow and wide windows.

+## Accessability

+This website passed WAVE tests, except for one area (projects), where I decided to jump levels of headers to keep a nicer look and feel.